Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

-We now \emph{structurally refine} the labeled systems of the previous section, that is, we expand each calculus $\lql$ with a set of reachability rules (generalized versions of the $\diar$ and $\existsl$ rules) that permit the elimination of relational rules (viz. $\sa$, $\idom$, $\ddom$, and $\ned$) from any given derivation.
-This process is an instance of a methodology introduced in~\cite{Lyo21thesis} to derive nested systems from labeled systems, and begets `refined' labeled calculi (each dubbed $\qll$), which only utilize labeled sequents of a `treelike' structure in proofs.
+We now \emph{structurally refine} the labeled systems of the previous section, that is, we expand each calculus $\lql$ with a set of reachability rules (generalized versions of the $\diar$ and $\existsl$ rules) that permit the elimination of relational rules (viz. $\sa$, $\idom$, $\ddom$, $\cdom$, and $\ned$) from any given derivation.
+This process is an instance of a methodology introduced in~\cite{Lyo21thesis} to derive nested systems from labeled systems, and begets `refined' labeled calculi (each dubbed $\qll$), which only require labeled sequents of a `treelike' structure in proofs.

-The reachability rules we introduce are based on those of~\cite{CiaLyoRamTiu21,GorPosTiu11,Lyo21a,Lyo21thesis}, and possess a rather complex functionality that will be detailed in the first half of this section with an example given below.
-In particular, our reachability rules view labeled sequents as automata, and enable formulae to be (bottom-up) introduced to a labeled sequent given that certain paths of relational atoms (corresponding to strings generated by a Semi-Thue system) exist in a sequent.
+The reachability rules we introduce possess a rather complex functionality that will be detailed in the first half of this section with an example given below.
+In particular, our reachability rules view labeled sequents as automata, and enable formulae to be (bottom-up) introduced to a labeled sequent given that certain paths of relational atoms (corresponding to strings generated by a $\albet$-system) exist in a sequent.
 To make the functionality of such rules precise, we define \emph{propagation graphs} and \emph{propagation paths}---concepts initially defined in the context of display and nested calculi~\cite{GorPosTiu11}, and subsequently transported to the setting of labeled calculi~\cite{CiaLyoRamTiu21,LyoBer19}.

-\begin{definition}[Propagation Graph] We define a \emph{propagation graph} of a labeled sequent $\Lambda := \rel, \Gamma \sar \Delta$ to be a pair $\prgr{\rel} := (V,E)$ such that (i) $(w,\nsig) \in V$ \iffi $w \in \lab(\rel)$, $\nsig = \{x_{1}, \ldots, x_{n}\} \subset \var$, and $x_{1} \in D(w), \ldots, x_{n} \in D(w)$ are all domain atoms in $\rel$ associated with the label $w$, and (ii) $(w,\fd,u),(u,\bd,w) \in E$ \iffi $wRu \in \rel$.
+\begin{definition}[Propagation Graph] We define a \emph{propagation graph} of a labeled sequent $\Lambda := \rel, \Gamma \sar \Delta$ to be a pair $\prgr{\rel} := (V,E)$ such that (i) $(w,\vx) \in V$ \iffi $w \in \lab(\rel)$, $\vx = \{x_{1}, \ldots, x_{n}\} \subset \var$, and $x_{1} \in D(w), \ldots, x_{n} \in D(w)$ are all domain atoms in $\rel$ associated with the label $w$, and (ii) $(w,\fd,u),(u,\bd,w) \in E$ \iffi $wRu \in \rel$.
 We will often write $w \in \prgr{\rel}$ to mean $w \in \prgrdom$, and $(w,\ques,u) \in \prgr{\rel}$ to mean $(w,\ques,u) \in \prgredges$. \end{definition}

 \begin{definition}[Propagation Path~\cite{Lyo21b}] Let $\Lambda := \rel, \Gamma \sar \Delta$ be a labeled sequent.
 We define a \emph{propagation path from $w_{1}$ to $w_{n}$ in $\prgr{\rel} := (V,E)$} to be a sequence of the following form: